Q&A with Dr. David Shapiro, Accreditation Surveyor

 - Approved by your governing body

-What are a few ways that you’ve seen technology, specifically automation, help in terms of surveys or accreditation to help ease that burden on staff?
+Q: What are a few ways that you’ve seen technology, specifically automation, help in terms of surveys or accreditation to help ease that burden on staff?

-I think the best thing that electronic automation can do is create a checklist for things that need continual massaging like credentialing, compliance, and training.
+I think the best thing that electronic automation can do is create a checklist for things that need continual massaging, like credentialing, compliance, and training.